 – A circular polarizer

-– A 10-stop neutral density filter or variable neutral density filter if you want play with the effect of blurring fast moving clouds
+– A 10-stop neutral density filter or variable neutral density filter if you want to play with the effect of blurring fast-moving clouds.
+Please be aware that the cheaper variable neutral density filters may not work well.

 – Motion sickness pills if you suffer from windy roads while driving